swapUniba/GES-green-early-stop/readme.md

 ## Requirements

-Since our GES criterion has been implemented in the [RecBole](https://recbole.io) framework, we refer to the requirments and the original documentation of RecBole.
+Since our GES criterion has been implemented in the [RecBole](https://recbole.io) framework, we refer to the requirements and the original documentation of RecBole.

 Moreover, we track carbon footprint by means of [CodeCarbon](https://mlco2.github.io/codecarbon/).